mrcjkb/vimcats/README.md

 ### LuaCATS

-To properly generate docs you should follow luaCATS spec.
+To properly generate docs you should follow the luaCATS spec.
 The parser is capable of parsing most (not all) of the LuaCATS syntax.
-You can read the following doc which can give you the idea on how to properly write LuaCATS annotations.
+You can read the following doc which can give you an idea on how to properly write LuaCATS annotations.

 - [Writing LuaCATS annotations](./luaCATS.md)